Part of the IoT & Hardware category.

 What’s missing

-- No official Arduino IDE integration — the most popular embedded development platform has no MCP server for project management, board configuration, or compilation (though ESP-IDF 6.0’s built-in MCP server partially addresses this for Espressif chips)
+- No official Arduino IDE integration — the most popular embedded development platform has no MCP server for project management, board configuration, or compilation (Espressif’s ESP-IDF 6.0 built-in server partially addresses this for ESP chips only)

 - No major Zigbee/Z-Wave hub vendors — Samsung SmartThings, Hubitat, and Aeotec have no official MCP servers